prettier/prettier-vscode/README.md

 ```
 "eslint.autoFixOnSave": true,
-"tslint.autoFixOnSave": true,
+"editor.codeActionsOnSave": {
+    "source.fixAll.tslint": true
+}
 ```

 > NOTE: If you are seeing conflicts between Prettier and ESLint this is because you don't have the right ESLint or TSLint rules set as explained in the [Prettier documentation](https://prettier.io/docs/en/integrating-with-linters.html).

-**Legacy Configuration**
+**Prettier Linter Integration (advanced)**

 > WARNING: Due to a [bug](https://github.com/prettier/prettier-vscode/issues/870) in the `prettier-eslint` library, this extension is NOT compatible with ESLint version 6.

-The legacy approach is to use the linters bundled in this project. `prettier-eslint` and `prettier-tslint` are included with the installation of this extension.
-There is no need for a separate local or global install of either for functionality.

-`eslint`, `tslint`, and all peer dependencies required by your specific configuration must be installed locally.
-Global installations will not be recognized.

-If you have both `"prettier.tslintIntegration"` and `"prettier.eslintIntegration"` enabled in your Visual Studio Code settings, then TSLint will be used to lint your TypeScript code.
-If you would rather use ESLint, disable the TSLint integration by setting `"prettier.tslintIntegration"` to `false`.
+The advanced option for integrating linters with Prettier is to use `prettier-eslint`, `prettier-tslint`, or `prettier-stylelint`.
+In order to use these integrations you MUST install these modules in your project's `package.json` along with dependancies like `prettier`, `eslint`, `tslint`, etc.

+This extension will automatically detect when you have these extensions installed and use them instead of `prettier` by itself.
+For configuration of these linter integrations, see their respective documentation.

 ## Telemetry